rust-lang-uz/book/rustbook-uz/src/ch17-02-trait-objects.md

 compiler when we use trait bounds on generics: the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
-The code that results from monomorphization is doing *static dispatch*, which is when the compiler knows what method you’re calling at compile time.
-This is opposed to *dynamic dispatch*, which is when the compiler can’t tell at compile time which method you’re calling.
+The code that results from monomorphization is doing _static dispatch_, which is when the compiler knows what method you’re calling at compile time.
+This is opposed to _dynamic dispatch_, which is when the compiler can’t tell at compile time which method you’re calling.
 In dynamic dispatch cases, the compiler emits code that at runtime will figure out which method to call.

-When we use trait objects, Rust must use dynamic dispatch.
-The compiler doesn’t know all the types that might be used with the code that’s using trait objects, so it doesn’t know which method implemented on which type to call.
-Instead, at runtime, Rust uses the pointers inside the trait object to know which method to call.
-This lookup incurs a runtime cost that doesn’t occur with static dispatch.
-Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.
-However, we did get extra flexibility in the code that we wrote in Listing 17-5 and were able to support in Listing 17-9, so it’s a trade-off to consider.
+Rust-da trait obyektlaridan foydalanganda, dinamik dispatch ishlatiladi.

-[performance-of-code-using-generics]:
+Kompilyator kodda qaysi turdagi qiymatlar ishlatilishini oldindan bilmaydi, shuning uchun qaysi turdagi metod chaqirilishini ham bilmaydi.
+Buning o‘rniga, bajarilish vaqtida (runtime) Rust trait obyektining ichidagi ko‘rsatkichlardan (pointer) qaysi metodni chaqirish kerakligini aniqlaydi.
+Bu esa statik dispatchiga nisbatan bajarilish vaqtida qo‘shimcha xarajatlarni keltirib chiqaradi.
+Shuningdek, dinamik dispatchi kompilyatorga metod kodini inline qilish imkonini bermaydi, bu esa ba’zi optimallashtirishlarni cheklaydi.
+Biroq, biz ro‘yxat 17-5 yozgan kodimizda qo‘shimcha moslashuvchanlikka ega bo‘ldik va ro‘yxat 17-9 da qo‘llab-quvvatlay oldik, shuning uchun buni hisobga olish kerak.

-ch10-01-syntax.html#performance-of-code-using-generics
+[performance-of-code-using-generics]: ch10-01-syntax.html#performance-of-code-using-generics
 [dynamically-sized]: ch19-04-advanced-types.html#dynamically-sized-types-and-the-sized-trait